SuperNoobYT/AllTheFanMadeDiscs/README.md

 [The originals RessourcePacks](https://www.planetminecraft.com/collection/123393/all-the-fan-made-discs/)

-For The moment only 20 out of 65 disc are obtainnable in survival mode (WIP).
+For The moment only 20 out of 65 discs are obtainnable in survival mode (WIP).